Sequential-Parallel Duality in Prefix Scannable Models: Introduction

 In this work we aim to characterize the family of models exhibiting SPD.
 In particular, we show that these models are computable using the classic parallel prefix scan algorithm \citep{blelloch1990prefix,MartinC18} with a choice of associative aggregation operator that is specific to each model.
 We define a broader model class, which we call Prefix-Scannable Models (PSMs), by generalizing the aggregation operator used in prefix scan computation.
 By construction, this family subsumes all existing SPD-compatible models with associative state updates.
 More generally, it enables the design of novel models with non-associative aggregation rules, whose per-token inference cost remains amortized $O(1)$ with memory scaling $O(\log(N))$ in sequence length $N$.
-An alternate view is that PSMs are a strict generalization of RNNs: they move beyond affine state updates to support general token mixing operations—including Transformer-style self-attention over local chunks—which we probe in our experiments.
+An alternate view is that PSMs are a strict generalization of RNNs: they move beyond affine state updates to support general token mixing operations---including Transformer-style self-attention over local chunks---giving rise to a novel model belonging to the PSM family, which we call Transformer-PSM.

-We evaluate these models on small but illustrative tasks: next-token prediction on WikiText-103 \citep{merity2016pointer}, and synthetic algorithmic tasks that test precise state tracking and retrieval \citep{MerrillPS24,grazzi2024unlocking,li2025language,arora2024simple}.
-We find that PSM's inherit certain advantages of both Transformers and State Space Models.
+We probe Transformer-PSM in our experiments using small but illustrative tasks: next-token prediction on WikiText-103 \citep{merity2016pointer} and synthetic algorithmic tasks that test precise state tracking and retrieval \citep{MerrillPS24,grazzi2024unlocking,li2025language,arora2024simple}.
+We find that Transformer-PSMs inherit certain advantages of both Transformers and State Space Models.
 They preserve the associative recall capability of Transformers, whilst exhibiting an impressive ability to track state.
-Furthermore, by varying the ``chunk'' size by which we break up a sequence of tokens, we can alter the asymptotics of a PSM from SSM-like to Transformer-like, a notion we make precise in our discussion on Sequential-Parallel Duality, which we empirically demonstrate on Wiktext-103.
-Overall, our framework characterizes existing architectures under a unified principle, expands the design space to include qualitatively new models, and reveals novel asymptotic tradeoffs in training and inference for neural sequence models.
+Furthermore, by varying the ``chunk'' size by which we break up a sequence of tokens, we can alter the asymptotics of a PSM from SSM-like to Transformer-like---a notion we make precise in our discussion on Sequential-Parallel Duality, which we empirically demonstrate on WikiText-103.
+In summary, \looseness=-1 \begin{enumerate} \item We define the SPD family of sequence models and unify modern linear RNNs as those with state computable by the prefix scan algorithm with a custom choice of associative aggregator.\looseness=-1 \item We derive a strict generalization thereof, the Prefix Scannable Models (PSMs), that admit general state aggregation functions, such as softmax attention, whilst preserving parallel training in $O(N)$ compute and $O(\log N)$ memory bound at inference. \item We instantiate Transformer-PSM and evaluate its abilities for state tracking, associative recall, and language modeling, using canonical sequence modeling benchmarks. \end{enumerate}